Malawi: Religion

-Malawi is a majority Christian country, with a significant Muslim minority.
 Government surveys indicate that 87% of the country is Christian, with a minority 11.6% Muslim population.
-The largest Christian groups in Malawi are the Roman Catholic Church, of which 19% of Malawians are adherents, and the Church of Central Africa Presbyterian (CCAP) to which 18% belong.
-The CCAP is the largest Protestant denomination in Malawi with 1.3 million members.
-There are smaller Presbyterian denominations such as the Reformed Presbyterian Church of Malawi and the Evangelical Presbyterian Church of Malawi.
-There are also smaller numbers of Anglicans, Baptists, evangelicals, Seventh-day Adventists, and Lutherans.
+The largest Christian groups are the Roman Catholic Church, of which 19% of Malawians are adherents, and the Church of Central Africa Presbyterian to which 18% belong.
+Other Protestant denominations include the Reformed Presbyterian Church of Malawi, Evangelical Presbyterian Church of Malawi, Anglicans, Baptists, evangelicals, Seventh-day Adventists, and Lutherans.

 Most of the Muslim population is Sunni, of either the Qadriya or Sukkutu groups.
-Other religious groups within the country include Jehovah's Witnesses (over 100,000), The Church of Jesus Christ of Latter-day Saints, with over 2,000 members in the country at the end of 2015, Rastafari, Hindus, and Baháʼís (0.2%).
+Other religious groups within the country include Jehovah's Witnesses (over 100,000), The Church of Jesus Christ of Latter-day Saints, with over 2,000 members, Rastafari, Hindus, and Baháʼís (0.2%).
 Atheists make up around 4% of the population, although the number may include people who practice traditional African religions that do not have any gods.